abhishekgoud343/pizza-billing/README.md

 Total Price: 600

 **Note:**\
-Even if the customer asks for extra cheese or toppings by invoking the method multiple times, but it is not to be added in the bill multiple times.\
+Even if the customer asks for extra cheese or toppings by invoking the method multiple times, it is not to be added in the bill multiple times.\
-The extra cheese is added before the extra toppings if the customer asks for both, and the same is reflected in the billing.\
+The extra cheese is added before the extra toppings if the customer asks for both, and the same is reflected in the billing.